sithandekile/learn-ignite-civics/README.md

-# Welcome to your Lovable project
+# Welcome to The Civic Education

 ## Project info